 This article contains the personal experiences of Dr. Brittany Knight.
+Opinions are her own.

 The Beyond the PhD team started writing reflection pieces this year to provide our readers with personal insights to our career journeys as early career professionals.
 I encourage our team to be honest as we all can relate to each other in one form or another.
 Below is my honest recollection of my journey from my undergraduate training through my graduate school training, and to my current role as Program Coordinator of the United States Association for the Study of Pain, the United States Chapter of the International Association for the Study of Pain.